doncandela/gs-git/gs-git.md

 - Amazingly Git **saves the complete history** of commits since the repo was first created.
 In other words, Git doesn't just save your files -- it saves **every version of each of your files that occurred in any commit (snapshot of the repo)** .
 You easily can re-create your files exactly as they existed at any past commit.
 - If you think of your repo as a book, doing a commit adds a new page to the book with current information on the complete contents of your files on that page -- but it doesn't affect the earlier pages (earlier commits), which are still there.
 - Where are all these commits kept?
 They are in the `.git` directory mentioned above.
 Also amazingly **the complete history is saved on every system** (PC, laptop...) that uses the repo, not just on a server like GH.
 In the unlikely event that all of GH's storage servers were to fail, the complete history of your repo is still safe and sound on your laptop.
-- If you created a GH repo as in the previous section, you can **see this in action:**
+- If you created a GH repo as in the previous section, you can **see this in action** in the **GH web page for your repo:**
+  - If you are not already there, click on the **name of your repo** (e.g. in "Your repositories" after clicking your avatar) and make sure the **Code** tab is selected at the upper left.
+This is the default view of a repo in GH, with a list of your repo files followed by the contents of your README file, if any.
   - The commit you are currently using (typically the most recent one) is listed on the line above your files.
 Every commit is labeled by a unique [**SHA code**](https://en.wikipedia.org/wiki/SHA-1) like `77ba2b6` or `bc90c1d` that you see listed in this line -- the full SHA code is 40 characters long, but it usually suffices to use the first few characters like this.
 You should think of the SHA as the **name of the commit** which serves to distinguish it uniquely from all other commits (ever made, by anyone, to any repo).
   - Click the **history** dingus in this line (little clock with an arrow around it) to see a list of all the earlier commits.
   - Click any earlier commit to **revert your files** to that earlier state -- this brings you a "diff page" showing how the commit differed from the previous commit, just hit **Browse files** to get the familiar file view.